Austin-Daigle/TweetSeeker/README.md

 * TweetSeeker_v.1.4.py - This is the final stable release with all issues in the prior versions fixed.

 ## How to make AWS Secrets Manager:
+Keep in mind that there may be slight variations for this process depending on how Amazon Web Services updates/maintains its services.
+These instructions were created using the default documentation provided by AWS and should reviewed as well since backend implementations can be deprecated/changed for your instantiation of TweetSeeker.

+## Instructions for creating the AWS Secrets Manager

+1. Log in to your AWS Management Console and navigate to the AWS Secrets Manager service.

+2. Click on the "**Store a new secret**" button.

+3. Select "**Other type of secrets**" and then choose "**Credentials for RDS database, Redshift, DocumentDB, or Secrets Manager**" from the drop-down menu.

+4. Enter the Twitter Dev API keys as the secret values.
+You can enter the API key in the "**username**" field and the API secret key in the "**password**" field.

+5. In the "**Secret name**" field, enter "**TweetSeeker**".

+6. Optionally, you can enter a description for the secret in the "**Description**" field.

+7. Click on "**Next**" to proceed to the "**Configure secret**" page.

+8. Choose the "**Encryption key**" option to encrypt your secret values.

+9. Choose "**Default encryption key**" or "**Custom encryption key**" based on your preference.

+10. Optionally, you can choose to rotate the secret automatically or manually.

+11. Click on "**Next**" to proceed to the "**Review**" page.

+12. Review the information you have entered for accuracy and click on "**Store secret**" to create the secret.

+## Once you have created the secret, you can retrieve it from your application by calling the AWS Secrets Manager API or by using the AWS SDK.

+## Also, here are the steps for setting up IAM roles for admin and developer roles:

+1. Log in to your AWS Management Console and navigate to the IAM service.

+2. Click on "**Roles**" in the left navigation menu and then click on the "**Create role**" button.

+3. Select "**AWS service**" as the trusted entity and then choose "**EC2**" from the list of services.

+4. Click on "**Next: Permissions**" to proceed to the "**Attach permissions policies**" page.

+5. For the admin role, select the "**AdministratorAccess**" policy.
+This policy provides full access to all AWS services and resources.

+6. For the developer role, select the "**SecretsManagerReadWrite**" policy.
+This policy allows read-only access to AWS Secrets Manager.

+7. Click on "**Next: Tags**" to proceed to the "**Add tags**" page.
+You can add tags to your roles for better organization and management of your resources.

+8. Click on "**Next: Review**" to proceed to the "**Review**" page.

+9. Review the information you have entered for accuracy and click on "**Create role**" to create the role.

+10. After creating the roles, you can now assign them to users or EC2 instances that need access to the resources.

+It is also worth stating that setting up AWS Cost Manager and Key Manager may be in your interest to setup as it allows for easier adminstration of the overall project.